Legerwood's Memorial Trees: Tasmania's WW1 Heritage

 Legerwood's Memorial Trees Live On

-As World War 1 drew to a close many towns and cities in Australia chose to honor their homegrown fallen soldiers by planting trees to form avenues of remembrance.
+As World War I drew to a close, many towns and cities in Australia chose to honor their homegrown fallen soldiers by planting trees to form avenues of remembrance.

-In the spirit of the time, the town of Legerwood (the town was only named Legerwood in 1936) planted 9 trees, 7 to honor the men from the town who had been killed in the conflict, 1 to remember the ANZACS who had given their lives and 1 to remember the sacrifice made at Gallipoli.
+In the spirit of the time, the town of Legerwood (the town was only named Legerwood in 1936) planted nine trees, seven to honor the men from the town who had been killed in the conflict, one to remember the ANZACS who had given their lives and one to remember the sacrifice made at Gallipoli.

 Fast forward 81 years and time has taken its toll on the memorial trees.
 The sacrifice of the fallen was but a distant memory and the trees had been declared unsafe.
 Legerwood options were limited, but one thing was certain, something had to be done to ensure a falling tree didn't cause any further tragedies.